techgrounds/techgrounds-CurtPolo/06_PRO_1/Decision-Documentation/Decisions.md

 # Week 3 - Workflow
 I was thinking about adding a stack for each service being created and then making a class for them now.
 But I decided that it should be considered a way to make my code more tidy.
 So I rather have a fully working code first then if I have time, split everything up to make it more organized

+# Week 4 - Workflow
+Due to the fact that I have been absolutely stuck with deployment errors related to my structure, NACL and Security Group.
+I decided to take the approach of a colleagues husband which is more expierienced in IT and restructred my code to avoid dependency issues and also I made everything into a comment and uncomment and deployed everything one by one step by step to find out exactly where my problems are.

+I managed to do this successfully at the start of the week.
+So now I have no previous deployment errors.

+My main error I was receiving was that my two security groups can't reference each other because they are in two different VPCs.
+(Casper did indicate that it could be a dependency issue)

+I found a way around it by adding the cidr of the subnet my management server is on instead of the security group, as seen below.

+## Allow SSH from management server to web server
+        web_server_sg.add_ingress_rule(
+            ec2.Peer.ipv4("10.20.20.64/26"),  # Replace this with the CIDR block of the management server's subnet ec2.Port.tcp(22),
+            "Allow SSH from management server"
+        )